FreshSupaSulley/Auto-2FA/README.md

 Contributing
 ------------
-Feel free to share security concerns or adapt Auto 2FA into a project of your own.
-If you encounter errors, dislike the UI, or otherwise need to share something, please open an issue.
+Feel free to open pull requests, share security concerns, or adapt Auto 2FA into a project of your own.